a327ex/www/content/posts/community_management.md

 The nuance here is that corrupted feedback always comes from a place of trying to justify the usage of power (convince developers to change the game), whereas pure feedback comes from a more neutral and detached perspective.
 And more importantly, like all feedback, corrupted feedback can be either positive or negative.
-The positive form will take the form of praising power (praising the developer), but the negative form will generally take the form of blackmailing, because that's all you can do when you're addicted to but denied power: you can cope with some kind of bargain, like "if you don't change this I'll stop playing!", which PoE's subreddit also gets a lot of.
+The positive form will take the form of praising power (praising the developer), but the negative form will generally take the form of blackmailing, because that's all you can do when you're addicted to but denied power: you can cope with some kind of bargain, like "if you don't change this I'll stop playing!", which PoE's subreddit also gets a lot of:

 {{< figure src="https://i.imgur.com/dm8bGT2.png" >}}